John Setka: Marriage to Emma Walters

-In 2017 Emma Walters joined the firm Gordon Legal as a union relationship manager.
+In 2017, Emma Walters joined the firm Gordon Legal as a union relationship manager.
 The following year the CFMMEU became a client.

 In January 2019, it was reported in the Herald Sun that Setka was charged after an argument with his wife on boxing day.
 Police had been called to intervene, and the case was investigated by the Victoria Police family violence investigation unit.

-In June 2019 John pleaded guilty to magistrates court charges that he had used a carriage service to harass a person.
+In June 2019, Setka pleaded guilty to magistrates court charges that he had used a carriage service to harass a person.
 He was ordered to complete a men's behavioral program, and a 12 month good behavior bond was imposed.
 Outside of court, his wife identified herself as the victim for the relevant charge.
 She was pictured holding his hand in support during the court process.

-In August 2021 The Age reported that Ms Walters had made a statement to police alleging that after an argument a week earlier, Setka had hit her head against a table and left her with a bruised forehead.
+In August 2021, The Age reported that Walters had made a statement to police alleging that after an argument a week earlier, Setka had hit her head against a table and left her with a bruised forehead.
+She said in her sworn statement: "John was out of control.
+He hit my head against the table about five times."
 In an interview to 9News that month, Walters stated she had covered up for Setka, and she would not be doing so anymore.

-In September 2022 the Herald Sun reported that an anonymous note had been delivered to her home containing profanity, abuse, and threats.
-The letter's contents were later posted by Emma Walters to her Twitter page.
+In September 2022, the Herald Sun reported that an anonymous note had been delivered to her home containing profanity, abuse, and threats.
 The identity of the note's sender is unknown, although the police said they were investigating the incident.
 In a quote to the paper, Emma stated that she is seeking a divorce, wants custody of the children, restraints on John, and for him to undertake therapy.
 She accused John of coercive control.
 He refused comment when contacted by the paper.
-Through his PR agency, he described the person who sent the anonymous letter as 'a coward'.
+Through his PR agency, he described the person who sent the anonymous letter as "a coward".

-In October 2022 The Age reported that Setka had been accused of using Richmond footballer Dustin Martin to pressure his estranged wife.
+In October 2022, The Age reported that Setka had been accused of using Richmond footballer Dustin Martin to pressure his estranged wife.
 In a video contained in the article, Martin says hello to their children, and invites them to lunch when he returns from a holiday.

-In November 2022 7News reported that Emma had moved to Adelaide with two of her children to escape Setka.
+In November 2022, 7News reported that Walters had moved to Adelaide with two of her children to escape Setka.
 Since moving two months earlier, it was reported that she had moved home four times in an effort to evade him.
-Emma also made allegations that intervention orders had repeatedly been breached.
-She expressed concern about Setka's control of the Adelaide branch of the CFMMEU, claiming it would mean that he would spend more time in that city, and stated that she was seeking a no-contact order between Setka and her children.
+Walters also made allegations that intervention orders had repeatedly been breached.
+She expressed concern about Setka's control of the Adelaide branch of the CFMEU, claiming it would mean that he would spend more time in that city, and stated that she was seeking a no-contact order between Setka and her children.

+In 2023, Walters was arrested after reportedly trying to kill Setka.
+Police accuse Walters of purchasing sedatives with the intention of using them to kill her ex-husband.